Escape to Rio Bosque Wetlands Park

 The Rio Bosque Wetland Park is located south of Loop 375, off the Pan American Drive in El Paso, Texas.
 This map highlights the landmarks to assist with navigation.
 It also shows where each trailhead is located.

-The Visitor Center is a short walk from the parking lot for the Bosque Trailhead.
-After picking up brochures for each of the three trails, we picked the 1.5-mile Wetland Loop Trail for our much-needed nature trail walk.
+The Visitor Center is a short walk from the Bosque Trailhead parking lot.
+After picking up brochures for the three trails, we chose the 1.5-mile Wetland Loop Trail for our much-needed nature walk.

 A group of hikers heading back in passed us as we headed out on the trail.
 They were the only people we saw on the trail that day.
 And because of that, we let the dogs go off-leash for most of the walk.